Peripheral Artery Disease (PAD) Treatment in Dallas, TX

 Common Symptoms of PAD

 When the arteries of the legs become narrowed or blocked, you may start seeing signs of PAD.
-Typical symptoms experienced include leg pain with walking, leg pain at rest, and open wounds that will not heal and possibly tissue loss.
+Typical symptoms experienced include leg pain with walking, leg pain at rest, and open wounds that will not heal along with potential tissue loss.
 Other symptoms of PAD include:

 How is PAD Diagnosed?